eggsistentialarugula/pygame-and-tkinter/README.md

 # pygame-and-tkinter
-practice with pygame and tkinter.
-Animations and games, control objects with keyboard input.
+practice with pygame and tkinter, for GUI, animations, and games.